 Innovation Portfolio Measurement

 Too many measures dilute what's most important and hijack focus.
-The Essential Innovation Metrics include a balanced portfolio of the most impactful leading and lagging indicators and emphasize the measures that most drive improvement and innovation success.
+The Essential Innovation Metrics can be captured in a CRM application and include a balanced portfolio of the most impactful leading and lagging indicators and emphasize the measures that most drive improvement and innovation success.